 If your child is on the SEND register, you may be invited to attend - or wish to schedule - a meeting with the SENDCO.
 This meeting will focus on what is and what is not working for your child and desired outcomes will be agreed.
 An action plan will be drawn up to identify the appropriate steps everyone will take towards achieving these outcomes.
 At the next meeting, the progress towards these outcomes will be reviewed and if achieved, further outcomes may be agreed or there may be no further action.
-All pupils on SEND Support or with an EHC Plan are invited to meet with a member of Learning Support three times per year.
+All pupils on SEND Support or with an EHC Plan are invited to meet with the school three times per year.
+Two of these meetings will be with a member of Learning Support.